 - Be Curious.
 Look and think about the brands and clothes you buy.
 You can research companies online to see what their environmental and human rights policies are.
 Check the label to see where the garment was made.
 Look at the quality of your purchase — is it going to fall apart immediately?
 And really think about all the purchases you make.

 - Show your label.
 The easiest way you can get involved is my taking a photo of your clothing label during Fashion Revolution Week,and asking the brand #whomademyclothes?
-Share the photo on Instagram during Fashion Revolution Week), making sure to tag the brand in your photo so they see your question.
+Share the photo on Instagram during Fashion Revolution Week, and make sure to tag the brand in your photo so they see your question.

 - Ask the brand.
 Write a letter to the brand and ask #whomademyclothes.
 You can use Fashion Revolutions’ pre-written template.
 Or you can also ask the brand #whomademyclothes on Twitter (p.s. to make it easy Fashion Rev has provided you with a form on their homepage).
 If a brand doesn’t respond, keep asking.